parenriquez/nlp/README.md

 1. `df_inputs.pt` - torch.Size([62891, 5000])
 2. `df_targets.pt`- torch.Size([62891])

+(Note: These four files are part of `.gitignore` because of their large size.)

 Much of the explanations are in `markdown` cells of each notebook, obtained from resource articles found in the Internet, valuable videos from Youtube, distilled to the interpretation of the author.
 This is to provide a detailed and comprehensive understanding of the topics.

 Take note that the author is _generally new_ with natural language processing and was also learning while writing the `notebooks`.